The Honolulu Museum of Art Spalding House

 At Spalding House

 • Five main galleries, the Cades Pavillion, Surface Gallery, and the pop-up gallery at Spalding House Café.
-Plastic Fantastic?, opens February 3, 2016.
+Plastic Fantastic? is on view through July 10, 2016.

 • Sculpture-filled gardens overlooking Diamond Head and Honolulu.
 The collection includes works by such artists as Satoru Abe, Toshiko Takaezu, Deborah Butterfield and George Rickey.